Neawen/Neawen/README.md

 ## 💻 About Me
 - 🌱 I’m currently learning **Node.js** and **MongoDB**.
-- 🔭 I’m continue working on my portfolio.
+- 🔭 I continue to work on my portfolio.
 - 🌍 Based in Montdidier, France.

 ## 🛠️ Skills